Dubai Gold Souk

 Dubai Gold Souk has narrow lanes that are lined with hundreds of jewelry stores.

 Dubai Gold Souk or Gold Souk (سوق الذهب), is a traditional market (or souk) in Dubai, UAE.
 The souk is located in Dubai's commercial business district in Deira, in the locality of Al Ras.
 The souk consists of over 380 retailers, most of whom are jewelry traders.
+As of 2020, some of the shops are four decades old, while others are new.
+The market mainly deals in the sale of gold, platinum, and silver jewelry as well as bullion; loose diamonds and color stones are also sold.